naoshibaikyu/cyborgresistance/halloween.md

 %Unfortunately, it had no effect as it is... really just water in a glass bottle.

-WitchArrietty: You dolt, he's water proof!
+WitchArrietty Annoyed: You dolt, he's water proof!

 UlalaMolly Shocked: I-I kinda knew that!

-WitchArrietty: ...Might this be a good time to bring up the Laws of Robotics?
+WitchArrietty Sad: ...Might this be a good time to bring up the Laws of Robotics?

 OniSilver Angry: Villains don't care about that!